How to Prepare Miyan Gyada in 11 Easy Steps

 STEP 7: Toss the ground pepper and groundnut into the simmering meat and combine to produce a thick paste.
 Then;

-STEP 8: Thoroughly wash your spinach or ugu and cut or slice it with a chopping board before adding it to the cooking pot.
+STEP 8: Thoroughly wash your spinach or ugu leaves and cut or slice them with a chopping board before adding them to the cooking pot.

 STEP 9: Pour in the fried palm oil and let it simmer for 5 minutes.
 Then;